Ride the rails of the Agawa Canyon Train Tour through Northern Ontario’s pristine wilderness for a unique Canadian train experince.

 Agawa Canyon Train Route

-Agawa Canyon Park is found on the floor of the canyon.
-The train stops here for 1 1/2 hours.
-This time time allows you to wander along the trails to see the three waterfalls, climb more than 300 steps up to the viewpoint or just relax and enjoy a quiet picnic.
+Agawa Canyon Park is on the canyon floor.
+The train stops here for 1 1/2 hours, which allows you to wander along the trails to see the three waterfalls, climb more than 300 steps up to the viewpoint, or just relax and enjoy a quiet picnic.

 The onboard train commentary explains the history and notable scenic areas along the Agawa Canyon train route.